JordanBoswell/jalloc/readme.txt

 Directly preceding every block is a 3 byte header, containing the capacity and three bits called the c-bit, the s-bit, and the p-bit, which hold additional information.
 Sometimes, following the block is unused padding, which is followed by a footer that is a mirror of the header.
+The block, along with its header and footer, is called a chunk.

 The chunks are treated differently by the allocator depending on the size class of the chunks.
 Each chunk is considered either small, medium, or